 Some clinics offer laser therapy to halt hair loss and regrow hair, and there are also handheld devices for home use.
 The therapy may include using minoxidil and finasteride, as well as shampoo, thickening conditioners and other products that disguise hair loss.
 This not only adds hundreds of dollars in ongoing costs, but also makes it difficult to tell what improvement – if any – is from which treatment, and what is merely a temporary cosmetic effect.

 Unfortunately, there's no definitive answer as to whether or not laser therapy works.
 It appears to stimulate follicles, and your hair will probably look healthier.
-However, clinical trials showing hair-loss prevention and regrowth are fewer than the hairs on Homer Simpson's head, and the ideal laser wavelength, power, length of time and frequency of application hasn't been established.
+There have been some clinical trials showing hair-loss prevention and regrowth, though the ideal laser wavelength, power, length of time and frequency of application hasn't been definitively established.

 Ongoing clinic treatment involves regular visits and amounts to thousands of dollars.
 Hand-held devices cost from a few hundred dollars to more than $1000.